 Olga has a great deal of experience in high-profile cross-border commercial projects across both Europe and the Middle East.
-Prior to joining Ronald Fletcher Baker LLP, she regularly advised on complex cross-border deals and disputes as the managing partner of her own boutique law firm.
+Prior to joining Ronald Fletcher Baker LLP as a consultant, she regularly advised on complex cross-border deals and disputes as the managing partner of her own boutique law firm.

 Her key practice areas are dispute resolution (litigation, international commercial arbitration, settlement negotiations), banking and finance, project finance, FCPA compliance, bilateral investment treaties arbitration, the Middle East and CIS investment disputes, energy and IT transactions, clean energy (regulation and dispute resolution).